$1.1B Mega Millions jackpot latest in history of lotteries - NewsBreak

 The U.S. Mega Millions and Powerball games can offer bigger individual prizes, but El Gordo’s 2.4 billion euros ($2.4 billion) is the biggest game for total prizes.
 About 70% of the lottery’s proceeds pay for prizes, with the remainder going to the government.

 Spain established the national lottery as a charity in 1763 during the reign of King Carlos III.
-Despite wars and other political and economic crises, the lottery has never been suspended .
+Despite wars and other political and economic crisis, the lottery has never been suspended.

-Purchasing and sharing decimos—especially in the run-up to Christmas—is a tradition among families, friends, co-workers and in bars and sports and social clubs.
-People line up, even in the cold and rain, outside lottery offices, especially those that have sold winning tickets in the past.

 After the winning numbers are announced, televised street and bar celebrations follow, with people dancing and singing with uncorked bottles of sparkling wine.